 When you’re switching electricity providers, your existing account will be transferred from one electricity provider to another without any disruption to your service.
 Transfers can occur within two business days.

 What is deregulation, and what does it have to do with comparing electricity plans?

-Simply put, deregulation occurs when the government removes its retail price regulation on energy usage so that private companies can set more competitive prices.
-Deregulation is important because it allows you to pick an electricity provider (retailer) of your choice and take advantage of such competition between prices.
+Deregulation occurs when the government removes its retail price regulation on energy usage so that private companies can set more competitive prices.
+Deregulated energy markets are important because it allows you to pick an electricity provider of your choice and take advantage of such competition between prices.

-Anyone living in New South Wales, Victoria, South East Queensland, parts of South Australia or the Australian Capital Territory can take advantage of multiple retail suppliers due to energy market deregulation and greater competition in these locations.
+Anyone living in NSW, VIC, SE QLD, parts of SA, TAS or the ACT can take advantage of multiple retail suppliers due to electricity market deregulation and greater competition in these locations.

 Yes, Compare the Market’s energy price comparison tool allows you to compare gas plans from various energy providers in Australia.
 We will ask some questions about your home and gas needs and display a range of relevant energy retailers and plans.

 There are currently no options for ensuring all the power supplied to your home or business is generated from renewable energy, as all electricity generated is sent to the same grid that everyone uses.
 If you want to be more environmentally friendly with your electricity, you may be able to:

 As the Head of Energy at Compare the Market, Meredith believes in educating Australian customers about the ins and outs of the electricity market in their area so they can make informed decisions on their electricity.

 Meredith has six years within the energy industry, following 15 years of experience in financial services and is currently studying a Master of Business Administration.
 Meredith is a dedicated customer advocate who is passionate about empowering Australians to find the right products to suit their needs by removing the confusion from comparing.